bigcode-project/bigcodebench/README.md

 > [!WARNING]
 > Please use WildCode with caution.
 Different from [EvalPlus](https://github.com/evalplus/evalplus), WildCode has a much less constrained execution environment to support tasks with diverse library dependencies.
 This may lead to security risks.
 We recommend using a sandbox such as [Docker](https://docs.docker.com/get-docker/) to run the evaluation.

-> [!WARNING]
-> WildCode framework currently only supports the Code2Code generation task.
-We are working on adding the NL2Code task.

 <p align="center">
     <a href="https://pypi.org/project/wild-code/"><img src="https://img.shields.io/pypi/v/wild-code?color=g"></a>
     <a href="https://hub.docker.com/r/terryzho/wildcode" title="Docker"><img src="https://img.shields.io/docker/image-size/terryzho/wildcode"></a>